kanavdhanda/emoSpeak/README.md

 - Remote APIs (Gemini, etc.)
 - Any reasonably capable LLM with emotional conditioning

-### Limitations / Challenges
-- Emotional conditioning via prompt engineering is unreliable at times.
-- LLMs can misjudge emotional tone, producing mismatched responses.
-- Needs guardrails to avoid overly dramatic or flat emotional output.
-- Personalization logic is not implemented; output feels generic.

 ---
 ## Section 3: Emotionally Expressive Speech Synthesis

 ### What This Section Does
-This section converts the textual output + emotion distribution into expressive, human-like audio.
+This section converts the output from Section 2 (text + emotional distribution) into expressive, human-like audio.
+It ensures that the final speech reflects the intended emotional blend and aligns with the user’s perceived mood.

 ### Why This Section Exists
-Emotionally expressive speech is the final user-facing output.
-Without it, the entire system would sound monotone, robotic, or emotionally tone-deaf.
+Even with accurate emotion detection and strong response generation, flat or mismatched audio breaks immersion.
+This section produces the final emotional layer, making the system feel natural, consistent, and context-aware.

 ### How This Section Works
-Krrish is developing the synthesis pipeline.
-This section takes a JSON-like structure such as:
+The synthesis pipeline takes structured emotional directives such as:

 ```json
 {